 11. Days Sales Outstanding (DSO)

-This KPI measures the average number of days it takes a company to collect payment from customers after a sale is made.
-A lower DSO indicates a company is efficient at collecting its accounts receivable.
+This KPI shows the average number of days it takes for a company to collect payment from customers after making a sale.
+A lower days sales outstanding (DSO) means the company is bringing in cash from receivables more efficiently.

 DSO = (Average Accounts Receivable / Net Credit Sales) x Number of Days in Period